NdakoAdama/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the third line of the file iacta A script that creates a file with a text in it
 A script tjat duplicate the last line
 A script that deletes everything with .js extensions
+A script that counts the dirwctoriws and sub directories in a specified directory